Ogbees/Furniture-Superstore-United_States/README.md

  Establish a regional stocking system to pre-stage high-demand products closer to major hubs like New York City and Los Angeles, shaving 1–2 days off standard deliveries.

 # Interractive Dashbord
-please cick the link titled "US_Furniture_Superstore.png" to view the dashboard
+please click the link titled "US_Furniture_Superstore.png" to view the dashboard